8 Best Renters Insurance Companies in Georgia of 2026

 To make sure that your jewelry is insured to its full value, you may want to add a scheduled personal property endorsement.

-The endorsement adds more benefits to your basic renters insurance policy, especially when you have an expensive property that exceeds standard policy coverage limits.
+The endorsement benefits your basic renters insurance policy, especially when you have an expensive property that exceeds standard policy coverage limits.

 The bad part is that the rider will raise your premium.